 - How you will monitor ongoing activities and the progress toward the project's goals and objectives. - The inputs, key activities, and expected outcomes of the funded activities.
-Inputs might include your collaborative partners, key staff, budget, service processes or other resources. - How you will measure the inputs, activities, and outcomes. - How you will use the resulting information to inform improvement of funded activities. - Any processes that support the overall data quality. - The organizational systems and processes that will track performance outcomes. - How your organization will collect and manage data in a way that allows for accurate and timely reporting of performance outcomes.
-This might include assigned skilled staff, data management software, and data integrity. - A timeline for how you will review information from the performance evaluation and apply it to your ongoing project.
+Inputs might include your collaborative partners, key staff, budget, service processes or other resources. - How you will measure the inputs, activities, and outcomes. - How you will use the resulting information to inform improvement of funded activities. - Any processes that support the overall data quality. - The organizational systems and processes that will track performance outcomes.

+- How your organization will collect and manage data in a way that allows for accurate and timely reporting of performance outcomes.
+This might include assigned skilled staff, data management software, and data integrity. - Any potential obstacles to implementing the project performance evaluation and how you will address them. - A timeline for how you will review information from the performance evaluation and apply it to your ongoing project.